 Understanding weight loss patterns

 Weight loss drugs help us achieve steady weight loss over time.
 However, it’s important to remember that results can vary widely from person to person.
-In the first few weeks, many of us experience a noticeable drop in weight — often due to water loss as your body adjusts.
-After that, the pace of weight loss may slow down but remain consistent.
+In the first few weeks, many of us experience a noticeable drop in weight – often simply due to water loss as your body adjusts.
+After that initial burst, the pace of weight loss may slow down but remain consistent.

 Top Tip: